 Personal independence payment

-PIP has daily living components and (unlike AA) also mobility components.
-Depending on your situation, you may qualify for either or both.
-If you have a disabling condition such as dementia and are under 65, you may qualify for the daily living component of PIP at one of the following levels:
+PIP has daily living components and (unlike AA) also has mobility components.
+Depending on your situation, you may qualify for either or both components.
+If you are under pension age you may qualify for the daily living component of PIP at one of the following levels:

-- enhanced rate – if you have a severely limited ability to carry out daily living activities.
+- enhanced rate – if you have a severely limited ability to carry out daily living activities safely.

-If you have difficulties getting out and about, you may qualify for the mobility component of PIP at one of the following levels:
+If you have difficulties going out and moving around safely, you may also qualify for the mobility component of PIP at one of the following levels:

-- standard rate – if you have limited mobility, which can include the ability to plan a journey or manage it unaided (it’s not just about the ability to walk).
+- standard rate – if you have limited mobility, which can include the ability to plan a journey or manage it unaided (not just the ability to walk)

 - enhanced rate – if you have severely limited mobility (as above).

-Once the basic claim has been successfully made, a 36-page claimant questionnaire (PIP2 – How your disability affects you) will be sent to you.
-This is aimed at gathering more information about how your health condition or impairment affects your day-to-day life.
-This form must be returned within one month, though exceptions may be made in some cases – contact the DWP.
-During the basic claim stage, people who may have additional support needs, for example because of a cognitive impairment, should be contacted by the assessment providers to attend a medical assessment.
+Once the initial claim has been successfully made, the DWP will send you a claimant questionnaire (PIP2 – How your disability affects you).
+This includes questions about how your health condition or impairment affects your day-to-day life.
+This form must be returned within one month, though exceptions may be made in some cases – contact the DWP for more information.
+During the initial claim stage, people who may have additional support needs, for example because of a cognitive impairment, should be contacted by the assessment providers to attend a medical assessment.

-The assessment (either in writing on the PIP2 or in person) is based on questions about activities.
+The assessment (either in writing on the PIP2 form or in person) is based on questions about activities.
 People can be assessed as having limited ability or severely limited ability to carry out these activities.
 It is a good idea to take someone with you to the medical assessment if possible.

 What are you entitled to?